 Acrolab was asked to develop a multi-zone split heater (3 zones) and capable of operating at a temperature of 700°C. This style of heater was not available from any of the existing heater manufacturers.

-Based on test results, the new cooling chamber was not operating in an optimized manner and Acrolab was contracted to solve the problem.
+Based on test results, the heaters were not operating in an optimized manner and Acrolab was contracted to solve the problem.

 Split Heaters Are Not Normally Multi-Zoned